CloudCraftProjects/CloudPlane/README.md

 _Building on Windows is untested and not recommended!
 Please use WSL instead._

 Clone this repository using git, _don't_ download the ZIP.
-After cloning, apply the patches using `./gradlew applyPatches`.
+After cloning, apply the patches using `./gradlew applyAllPatches`.
 This will take some time.

 The runnable paperclip jar can be compiled using `./gradlew createMojmapPaperclipJar`.